younisshah/heihachi/README.md

 # heihachi
-Site Checker with Time Scheduling
+Site Checker with Time Scheduling in Golang

 ## Steps
  - Configure __config.json__ file with the sites to monitor and your email settings.